Welcome to my website and eBook

-In the blog posts that comprise the chapters of the online book, I use these type of annotated photos and legends to give foot readings.
-So add detailed explanations are added to explain why these various textures and colours are occurring where they are, and what they are telling us about the health of the reflexes.
+In the chapters of the eBook, I use these types of annotated photos and legends to explain how to read the feet.
+Detailed explanations are added to show why the textures, lines, colours, etc. are occurring where they are, and what they are telling us about the health of the reflexes, both physically and emotionally.

 Compressed 5th toe – Pressure jaw & shoulder joint

 Swollen Pituitary(or Hypothalamus) & inverted V base of the cranium

 You can watch videos that I’ve made such as the one below, which demonstrate different ways to work on the feet based on what we see at the reflexes.
 I also share videos from other foot readers and reflexology tutors.

 Comment Sections, Subscriber Forums, and Q&As